Avaya 1100-series IP phones: 1165E

 The phone can support up to sixteen lines through the UNIStim or Session Initiation Protocol (SIP) protocols.
-The display is a color QVGA resolution (320 x 240 pixels) LCD display, with the option to have multiple themes, background images, or digital pictures.
+The display is a color QVGA resolution (320 x 240 pixels) LCD, with the option to have multiple themes, background images, or digital pictures.
 For additional security and privacy all traffic is encrypted, for both voice and signaling.
 The integrated Bluetooth and USB ports support wired and wireless mouse, keyboard, card readers, headsets, and flash memory drive devices.
 The phone has two gigabit Ethernet switch ports, and is powered through an IEEE 802.3af PoE device or can use a local power adapter.